Pulled Apart - Part III: Get on the bus!

 }

-One of the options when registering a subscriber is you can is pass in a control, which I use for handling objects owned by other threads which makes it very easy to update the UI.
+One of the options when registering a subscriber is passing in a control, which I use for handling objects owned by other threads—making it very easy to update the UI.

 Broadcasting to all subscribers who have registered for a message type is handled by a very simple method: